 What is Google Docs Activity Dashboard?

-Activity Dashboard is a centralized hub where document owners and editors can see how other collaborators are engaging with their content.
+Activity Dashboard is a centralized place where the document owners and the editors can able to view how the other collaborators are getting engaged with their own content.

-In simple words, Google Docs Activity Dashboard is a place in which all the information about who has viewed your shared document, when they viewed it, and more are saved.
+In simple words, the Activity Dashboard in Google Docs is a place in which all the information about who has viewed your shared document, when they viewed it, and more are saved.

 How to access Google Docs Activity Dashboard?

-There are two conditions that should be met to access Google Docs Activity Dashboard.
+There are two conditions that should be met to access the Activity Dashboard.

-- Unfortunately, the Google Docs Activity Dashboard isn’t available to everyone.
-To use Google Docs Activity Dashboard, your Google account must be part of an organization, like a business, or school.
+- Unfortunately, the Activity Dashboard isn’t available to everyone.
+To use the Activity Dashboard in Google Docs, your Google account must be part of an organization, like a business, or school.